"A sound soul dwells within a sound mind and a sound body."

-No Sense of Direction: Marie constantly gets lost in Shibusen, even though she's supposed to be an Alumna.
+No Sense of Direction: Marie constantly gets lost at DWMA, even though she's supposed to be an Alumna.
 Crona and Ragnarok kind of use this to their advantage once to get out of trouble, saying they were also lost when they go into a restricted area.
 It took them two hours to find Crona's dorm room while being led by Marie.

 Shown again by Marie when her and Crona are on their way to Medusa's hideout.
 Marie points the two in the direction of a series of confusing signs, the first of which lead to snakes, the second which led to quicksand and the third which led to this creepy (possibly Nightmare Fuel) crayon monster.
 At the fourth sign, which is pointing in three different dirrections, is when Crona breaks the chain (before it went downhill) and leads the duo that time.